Encryption is a real puzzle for the world

 An alternative, of course, is to provide a separate, less secure service in some states, which is avoided.

-Tech companies receive from many countries with different regimes who want to monitor their customers' communications.
-Some do, some don't – but if "liberal" democracies start insisting on getting that data, it's very hard for a tech company to refuse to make data available to repressive regimes.
+Technology companies receive requests from many countries with different regimes that want to monitor their customers' communications.
+Some do, and some do not - but if "liberal" democracies start to insist on getting this data, it is very difficult for a technology company to refuse to provide data in repressive regimes.

 Stopping the use of end-to-end encryption would require very strict laws not only in the UK but also in the US and Europe.